 Beliveau served as a team executive for the Canadiens and official spokesperson for the club.
 Some observers noted that he'd been filling that latter position unofficially for years anyway.
 In 1981 he was also named to the selection committee of the Hockey Hall of Fame.
 Beliveau received an honourary degree in physical education from the University of Moncton, New Brunswick.
 He was also president of Jean Beliveau, Inc., a thriving business with varied interests in restaurants, real estate and other concerns.

-Beliveau worked for the Canadiens in public relations until 1993 as senior vice-president of corporate affairs but he maintained ambassadorial prestige with the team even to this day.
+Beliveau worked for the Canadiens in public relations until 1993 as senior vice-president of corporate affairs but he maintained ambassadorial prestige with the team until his death in 2014.
 In 1994 he became the only NHL player to be offered the position of Governor General of Canada, but Beliveau turned it down because the job would have taken too much time away from his family.